Planting vegetable seeds – open pollinated, hybrid or GMO?

 When a gardener or seed breeder raises open pollinated plants, it is ideal they keep the pollen from other related varieties from entering the patch (generally accomplished with distance from the other variety).
 If successful, the gardener will be able to select and save seeds from the very best plants in the patch and trust they will grow out next season with the same characteristics as their parent plant.

 In choosing open pollinated seeds as your starting seed stock, it is ideal they have not been treated with chemicals which may have been in the breading plants or used during the preparation of seeds (pesticides, fungicides and rodenticides), Ask your seed supplier this important question.
-My local seed suppliers, Green Harvest and Eden Seeds are very much into open pollinated and heirloom seeds that are not chemically treated.
+My local seed supplier is Eden Seeds are very much into open pollinated and heirloom seeds that are not chemically treated.

 Hybrid seeds are produced by companies through highly selective plant breeding to bring together two traits in each of the chosen varieties so that the resulting seed have both traits.
 So, for example, one tomato plant may be very drought tolerant and another tomato plant produces vigorously, the two plants might be cross pollinated through this hybrid process to produce a drought tolerant tomato plant that produces a lot of tomatoes.